wultra/sike-java/README.md

 EncryptedMessage encryptedMessage = encapsulationResult.getEncryptedMessage();
 ```

-The encrypted message `encryptedMessage` is converted into a byte array representation `encodedMessage` and transported back to `BOB` who uses the public key and cipher text included in the message for the decapsulation phase of KEM.
+The `encryptedMessage` is converted into a byte array representation `encodedMessage` and transported back to `BOB` who uses the public key and cipher text included in the message for the decapsulation phase of KEM.
 Obtain the byte array from the encrypted message for transport over network:

 ```java
 byte[] encodedMessage = encryptedMessage.getEncoded();